amaan8429/cur8t/agents-api/README.md

 # Cur8t Agents API

-AI agents for bookmark and collection management, powered by FastAPI and Google Gemini.
+AI agents for bookmark and collection management, powered by FastAPI and OpenAI.

 ## Features